Electrical and Computer Engineering - Master of Engineering, Master of Science

 Introduction

-The Master of Science in Electrical and Computer Engineering is designed to graduate electrical and computer engineers who are well qualified in advanced electrical and computer engineering technologies.
+The Master of Science in Electrical and Computer Engineering is designed to graduate electrical and computer engineers who are well-qualified in advanced electrical and computer engineering technologies.
 This unique professional education prepares students for future interdisciplinary engineering practice that requires engineers to master both electrical/computer engineering and another discipline of choice.
 The degree includes electrical/computer engineering and elective courses in other disciplines.
 Students will conduct a research project with an electrical/computer engineering professor.

 Admission and Application Requirements